clcoffey/innershift.github.io/content/english/blog/25-11-11-Busy-ness-vs-Purpose.md

 ### A Gentle Next Step

-If you are ready to reconnect with depth and meaning, I invite you to a **90-minute Alignment Call**, a donation-based session to explore your inner truth.
+If you are tired of the hussle and ready to reconnect with depth and meaning, I invite you to a **90-minute Alignment Call**, a donation-based session to explore your inner truth.

 👉 [Book Your Alignment Call](https://cal.com/cristina-coffey/alignment)